bdaniere/geocode_rpls/README.md

   -b BUILDING, --building BUILDING	Input building data type : osm / postgis / shp

 optional arguments:
+  -m, --merge                   Allows suppression or fusion (depending on the contiguity or not) of buildings of less than x m² (x = integer)
   -h, --help            		show this help message and exit